NO FEES UNLESS WE WIN

 In a successful nursing home neglect case, the plaintiff would recover compensation for damages such as medical expenses, ongoing treatment, pain and suffering, and more.
 For particularly egregious behavior on the part of the defendant, punitive damages might even be awarded.

-If your loved one suffered in New York due to nursing home neglect, contact an experienced nursing home abuse lawyer at your earliest convenience.
-Speaking with an experienced attorney may be able to help you and your loved one receive compensation for the hurt and the injuries they suffered due to the negligence of the nursing home staff.
-Call for a free consultation with the nursing home negligence lawyers at Kucher Law Group (929) 563-6780.
+If your loved one suffered in New York due to nursing home neglect, contact an experienced nursing home negligence lawyer at your earliest convenience.
+Speaking with an experienced attorney can help you and your loved one receive compensation for the pain and the injuries they suffered due to the negligence of the nursing home staff.
+Call Kucher Law Group today at (929) 563-6780 for a consultation with our Brooklyn nursing home negligence lawyers.